Israeli police clash with worshipers at Jerusalem holy site

-JERUSALEM (AP) — Israeli police raided Al-Aqsa Mosque in Jerusalem’s Old City early Wednesday and attacked Palestinian worshippers, Palestinian media reported, raising fears of wider tension as Islamic and Jewish holidays overlap.
+JERUSALEM (AP) — Israeli police raided Al-Aqsa Mosque in Jerusalem’s Old City early Wednesday and attacked Palestinian worshippers, Palestinian media reported, raising fears of wider tensions as Islamic and Jewish holidays overlap.

 The incidents sparked a wave of Palestinian protests, condemnations and violence.
 The Israeli military said sirens warning of incoming rockets sounded in Israeli communities around the Gaza Strip.